Vietnam.vn - Nền tảng quảng bá Việt Nam

 Japanese lander attempts to land on the Moon

 The Japan Aerospace Exploration Agency (JAXA) launched the Smart Lunar Lander (SLIM) in September 2023.
-The spacecraft entered lunar orbit in December and is scheduled to land inside the Shioli Crater on the Moon on January 19.
+The spacecraft entered lunar orbit in December and is expected to land inside the Shioli crater on the Moon on January 19.
 The SLIM mission aims to demonstrate the ability to land with extremely high precision, just under 100 meters from the target.
 If successful, this will be the first time Japan has successfully landed a spacecraft on the Moon, becoming the fifth country to do so after the Soviet Union, the United States, China and India.

 Starship launch system lifts off for third time